freenas/freenas-docs/userguide/install.rst

 the :guilabel:`PGP Public key` link and note the browser address and :literal:`Search results` string.

-Using any preferred OpenPGP compliant encryption software, import the public key to verify the PGP signature.
+Use one of the OpenPGP encryption tools that were mentioned above to import the public key and verify the PGP signature.

 This example shows verifying the %brand% :file:`.iso` using :command:`gpg` in a command prompt: